AyAPS/PS4RestoreFPKGdeletion/README.md

 <details><summary>:new: <b>CHANGELOG:</b></summary>

 <br /><i><b>v1.1 :</b></i>
-<br /><br />- SQLite dependency integrated, no more need to install System.Data.SQLite as a prerequisite.
+<br /><br />- SQLite dependency integrated, no more need to install System.Data.SQLite as a prerequisite making the tool "portable".
 Those who installed it can uninstall it.
 <br />- Removal of the use of the Internet Explorer engine (deprecated) in favor of <code>-UseBasicParsing</code> (<i><code>Invoke-WebRequest</code></i>).
 <br />- Added check that entered IP is <b>really</b> an IP address (RegEx).
 <br />- :uk: translation added, if your Windows OS language isn't :fr:, program's text will be in :uk: